History of Aubing: 1330-1803: Rule of the Ettal Abbey

 Emperor Ludwig the Bavarian († October 11, 1347) established the Ettal Abbey in 1330.
 In order to guarantee the abbey's financial stability, the Abbey was endowed with agricultural estates and the associated landowners.
 The Latin document indicates that this also included "Tota villa in Awbingen cum omnibus suis pertinentiis ...," which translates to the entire village of Aubing with all its appurtenances.
 Additionally, the document specifies three farms in Lochhausen, two farms and six Huben in Überacker (which is currently a district of Maisach).
-In the case of "Tota villa," or the entire village, it is important to note that approximately one-quarter of the Aubing farms were under the ownership of other lords and therefore did not transfer to the Ettal Abbey.
+In the case of "Tota villa," or the entire village, pproximately one-quarter of the Aubing farms were under the ownership of other lords and therefore did not transfer to the Ettal Abbey.
 For instance, the records of the Heilig-Geist-Spital in Munich indicate that it owned two farms in Aubing in 1390.
 It retained its ownership of Aubing until 1800.
 In addition to the aforementioned landowners, the parish of Aubing and various citizens of Munich also held land in the area.
 These included Orlando di Lasso, the court chapel master of the ducal court, and his heirs, who owned land in Aubing from 1578 to 1617.
 The tithing rights of Polling Abbey and the religious assignment of the parish of Aubing to the diocese of Freising remained unaffected by the donation to Ettal.

 Before the nationalization of the Ettal Abbey in 1803, the Benedictine order exercised authority over the land and law.
 The majority of the people of Aubing were serfs of the abbey.
 Its rule was relatively benevolent compared to that of the nobility.
 For instance, it is unclear whether Ettal expelled its peasants from the house in the event of payment difficulties.
 The Ettal Hofmark also provided financial support for the Aubing school and teachers' salaries regularly.
 Pupils are documented in Aubing as early as the 15th century, and the name of the first Ludimagister (schoolmaster) is known from 1649.
 It can be reasonably assumed that a school was held in the sacristan's house from around 1669, with the Benedictines of Ettal likely playing a role in its establishment.
 This is evidenced by the fact that the first teachers were in the service of the church as sacristan, organist, or choirmaster.
 Financial support from Ettal for Aubing is documented for 1770, following a major crop failure.